 Ground-nesting, active from May to August

-Detected in August 2019 British Columbia (eradicated); 4 confirmed sightings in Washington state to date; 0 confirmed sightings to date in Oregon.
+Detected in August 2019 British Columbia (eradicated); 0 confirmed sightings to date in Oregon.
+4 confirmed sightings (dead) in Washington state + 1 active nest – read news articles from October 2020;

 Although AGH may have just hit headlines, there are a number of regional experts who can offer advice, answer questions, and field suspected reports of sightings.
 Please reach out if you are concerned.
 Early detection is key to limit the effects of invasive species.